Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 Consumer apps secretly route to cheaper models to manage costs.
 ChatGPT Plus claims you're using GPT-5, but during peak times or when you hit vague "usage limits," they route to GPT-5 Turbo or older versions.

 With direct API access, you pick the exact model.
 GPT-5?
 You get GPT-5.
 Claude Sonnet 4.5?
 You get Claude Sonnet 4.5.
+Gemini 2.5 Pro?
+You get Gemini 2.5 Pro.
 No bait and switch.

-Choose any model from OpenAI or Anthropic.
+Choose any model from OpenAI, Anthropic, or Google.
 What you pick is what you get.
 No secret routing to cheaper versions.

 3. No Artificial Usage Limits

 ChatGPT Plus limits you to ~40 messages per 3 hours with GPT-5.
-Claude Pro has similar vague limits that change based on "demand."
+Claude Pro and Google AI Pro have similar vague limits that change based on "demand."

 These limits don't exist to protect server capacity.
 They exist to protect subscription margins.
-If heavy users could use unlimited flagship models, OpenAI and Anthropic would lose money on their subscription plans.
+If heavy users could use unlimited flagship models, the providers would lose money on their subscription plans.

 With API keys, there are no message limits.
 You pay per token, so there's no reason to restrict you.
 Want to process 100 documents?
 Go ahead.
 Want to have a 500-message conversation?
 Your call.
 The only limit is your budget.